Fair political boundaries are crucial to ensure our communities are fairly represented in Parliament.

 The four national Boundary Commissions are the independent bodies responsible for reviewing constituency boundaries in the UK.

 The current rules stipulate that the number of MPs in England must be reduced from 533 to 502 and that each constituency must contain a similar number of registered electors.
 The electorate in each constituency must be no more than 5% above or below the electoral quota – calculated by dividing the total number of registered voters by the number of constituencies (not including four exempt constituencies).

 Who will be affected?

-Attention is currently on the fate of politicians, but most of us will be affected in some way as our MP may change and we may even find ourselves living in a new seat with a different party in charge.
+In the boundaries debate, attention tends to be on the fate of politicians.
+But most of us will be affected in some way as our MP may change and we may even find ourselves living in a new seat with a different party in charge.

 Some seats will even cross traditional boundaries, such as “Devonwall” - a controversial decision to create a constituency across the border of Devon and Cornwall.
 And for the first time, the Isle of Wight will be divided into two.

-Additionally under our current system swing seats are incredibly influential in deciding elections and the review may well mean voters shifting from a safe seat to a marginal without having to move house.
+Under our current electoral system swing seats are incredibly influential in deciding elections, and the review may well mean voters shifting from a safe seat to a marginal without having to move house.

-MPs from the same party will find themselves competing over fewer seats and some survivors will be burdened with increased case work.
-More frequent boundary reviews will be necessary to maintain the size of the constituencies within the +-5% quota limit and frequently shifting boundaries could disrupt the constituency link between MP and voters, which is often clamed as a major benefit of FPTP.
-The continuing reviews will only serve to further undermine this link
+MPs from the same party will find themselves competing over fewer seats and some survivors will be burdened with increased casework.
+More frequent boundary reviews will be necessary to maintain the size of the constituencies within the +/- 5% quota limit and frequently shifting boundaries could disrupt the constituency link between MP and voters.